 When you have this dream, ask yourself where, in your waking life, you are not expressing yourself, or where you are holding back from speaking out, or where you are not being heard or where someone is belittling you and treating you like a child, not respecting your views.
 Or where you feel that you can’t take your words back.
 One of these is likely to be the case.

 Once the details of your teeth dream are interpreted, the actual situation can be pinpointed and your fears and beliefs more clearly identified.
 Armed with that information, changes can be made to put all of this right.

 Dreams featuring losing teeth can have other meanings, as each dream is personal to the dreamer and needs individual interpretation, but the meanings I have discussed are the main ones.

 Which of these common (often recurring) dream themes have you experienced?

-These are all explored in depth in my book, Dream Alchemy (published by Hachette), alongside our not so common dreams.
+These are all explored in depth in my book, The Dream Handbook (published by Hachette Australia, and Little Brown Piatkus UK), alongside our not so common dreams.
 In this book I show you how to explore your unique version of these dreams, and how to create dream alchemy practices.

 • You’re flying

 You are flying, floating or hovering in the air, either unaided or with a bizarre prop.

 A body that has been dead and hidden is discovered or is about to be discovered.
 You feel guilty or responsible for the death.